-Objectives: Students will understand how serial publications are presented in databases and how to read them chronologically, browse the MLA International Bibliography‘s indexing structures to perform an initial survey of a field of scholarly output, articulate the differences between a discipline-specific database and a general one, and gather evidence that may be used to draw conclusions about the ways that the “literary conversation” has changed over the last sixty years.
+Objectives: Students will apply research skills from the MLA International Bibliography’s free Online Course in order to understand how serial publications are presented in databases and how to read them chronologically, browse the MLA International Bibliography‘s indexing structures to perform an initial survey of a field of scholarly output, articulate the differences between a discipline-specific database and a general one, and gather evidence that may be used to draw conclusions about the ways that the “literary conversation” has changed over the last sixty years.

 Course work or assignment underway: As an oral presentation, this project can be used as a midterm assignment.
 Alternatively, it can be adapted as classwork.
 In classes with less research experience, the instructor might consider scaffolding the assignment, that is, requiring that an outline and preliminary research be submitted prior to the final presentation.